Skip to main content

 Consult the documentation on attaching a Network Volume to your Pod.

-Why persist data outside of a container?
+Why persist data outside a container?

 The key goal is to have data persist across multiple container runs and removals.